 The Confirmation of Candidature seminar is held at 24 months into the program, usually during the Summer Residency.
 Students' confirmation panels ensure appropriate research and writings skills are being exhibited and a rigorous research proposal has been developed before allowing the student to move ahead with their full study.

 The Final Seminar is scheduled once students' supervisors have approved the draft dissertation.
-Students present their work to the public and an international panel either virtually via Collaborate or in-person during the Summer Residency in San José, California.
+Students present their work to the public and an international panel either virtually via Zoom or in-person during the Summer Residency in San José, California.

 Unlike the North American dissertation defense, the student must satisfy the Final Seminar panel and then lodge their work with an additional external examination team.
 The final examination team typically reports back to the student's principal supervisor within three months of lodging.
 After all revisions are made to the satisfaction of the examination team, the student may submit the dissertation to Research Degrees Committee for final decision.
 A successful recommendation from Research Degrees Committee leads to the award of the degree from the University Academic Board.

 For an overview of the major milestones in the program, see the Functional Overview of the program.